Flux (novel): Plot summary

 While in Parz, we meet several other characters, including Muub, the head physician and advisor to Hork, the administrator of Parz.
 To pay for Adda's treatment, Dura's labour is sold to a mantle wheat farm, and Farr is sold to work in the underbelly of the city as a miner.

 Farr makes two friends while here: Toba Mixxax's son Criss, and Byza, a fellow miner.
 Criss teaches Farr to board (using a specially constructed plate to "surf" along the flux lines), an ability which allows him to escape from the eventual attack by the Xeelee.

 After various plot points, the characters realise the instabilities are actually being caused by the attack of the Xeelee, and the next instability could destroy both Parz and possibly the star itself.
-Hork calls for Muub, Dura (called due to her experience as a star-human), Adda, Farr and a scientist to go down into the uninhabitable centre of the star in a specially constructed vessel and try and retrieve ancient weapons, supposedly left by the humans who originally created the star-human race.
+Hork calls for Muub, Dura (called due to her experience as a star-human), Adda, Farr and a scientist to go down into the uninhabitable centre of the star in a specially constructed vessel and try to retrieve ancient weapons, supposedly left by the humans who originally created the star-human race.
 When they get there however, they discover that the neutron star had been turned into a missile aimed at The Ring that is being constructed by the Xeelee and so the Xeelee have been attacking it to stop it.
 They also discover that they were created by normal humans to ensure that the star remains on course, but that would result in the destruction of the star and themselves.
 They decide to alter the course of the star so that it misses The Ring and so the Xeelee stop their attacks.